 Ten years before, Bob McKenzie had seemed profoundly worried at the idea of an election producing no clear majority.
 Now he is salivating at the prospect, pointing out examples of stable governments in such situations around the world, not least in his native Canada, despite scepticism from red-blooded Britons Burnet and Butler.
 McKenzie also does not hold back from bemoaning how few seats the Liberal surge, has brought them, causing Burnet to jibe: ‘That was a party political broadcast on behalf of the Robert McKenzie Proportional Representation Society.’
 Those exchanges, and the row over opinion polls a few months later, is one of the key differences to coverage today – the big beasts in the studio are not afraid to voice their (non-party) opinions in a way unimaginable when David Dimbleby goes on air on 8 June 2017.

 5. That’s Esther!

 There was time for showbiz too.
-Esther Rantzen was part of the BBC election team, in the February engaging in a soft focus chat with Normal St John-Stevas in Chelmsford.
+Esther Rantzen was part of the BBC election team, and in February engaged in a soft focus chat with Norman St John-Stevas in Chelmsford.
 Later in the year she was off to Guildford, proudly declaring: ‘We are the first,’ when they are the earliest to announce their result.
-Less ebullient is her husband Desmond Wilcox, assigned to Trafalgar Square, which was then a designated location for election revelry despite the dismal weather in the winter election of February producing a miserable scene.
+Less ebullient is her husband Desmond Wilcox, assigned to Trafalgar Square, which was then a designated location for election revelry despite the dismal February weather.
 ‘Well, it looks like a warm crowd at least,’ chuckles Burnet.

 6. It’s all there in black and white